0xadri/be-restapi-nodejs-fe-react/README.md

-# Two Projects: Backend REST API in Nodejs + Frontend in React
+# Backend and Frontend Projects Powering A Blogging App

-Each subfolder has the respective project and a README.
+This Repo Has Two "Companion" Projects.
+Each subfolder has the respective project:
+1. Backend REST API in Nodejs
+2. Frontend in React

+They work hand-in-hand.
+One taking care of business logic and database calls.
+The other focused on UX.

+Check out the subfolders for READMEs and how to try the projects.